 One of the first things you will need to learn and master before you are able to process astrophotography images is how to stretch an image in Photoshop.
 I remember how difficult I first found it was to get this right.
 So let’s take a look at this question and learn the basics of how this should be done.

 Learning how to stretch an image in Photoshop is a crucial step in processing astrophotography images.
 Using the Curves Adjustment Tool, we can increase the contrast and make a RAW image from a camera more visible.
-Using the Levels Adjustment will allow the black point to be set after stretching.
+The Levels Adjustment will allow the black point to be set after stretching.

 It actually doesn’t matter what software you use to edit your photographs and images, you may need to stretch them and nearly all programs allow you to do this.
 It is especially important when processing images that were taken at night or in dark conditions.